Epigenetic changes contributing to obesity and type 2 diabetes

 Funding: German Center for Diabetes Research (DZD)

 In addition to genetic causes, epigenetic differences such as changes in DNA methylation and the expression of non-coding RNA species (e.g. micro-RNAs) also contribute to obesity and type 2 diabetes.
-To identify differences in DNA methylation that are involved in increasing body weight and developing insulin resistance, we analyze the expression and DNA methylation profile of genetically identical mice that differ in their phenotype.
-Two important genes DPP4 and IGFBP2 –were identified in B6 mice to be affected by the epigenome and to contribute to the development of fatty liver.
-In cooperation with scientists from the DZD in Tübingen as well as in Lille and Malmö we observed similar changes in humans.
+To identify differences in DNA methylation that are involved in increasing body weight and developing insulin resistance, we analyze the expression and DNA methylation profile of genetically identical mice (either B6 or NZO) that differ in their phenotype.
+Two important genes (DPP4, IGFBP2) were identified in B6 mice to be affected by the epigenome and to contribute to the development of fatty liver.
+In cooperation with colleagues from the DZD in Tübingen as well as in Lille and Malmö we observed similar changes in humans.
 DPP4 is increased in the liver of obese susceptible B6 mice due to a reduced DNA methylation.
 The phenotype of the liver-specific DPP4 transgenic mouse showed that higher DPP4 levels in the liver actually increase hepatic fat storage, trigger insulin resistance and increase body weight.
-DPP4 activity was also significantly increased in the plasma of patients with non-alcoholic fatty liver disease (NAFLD).
+DPP4 activity was also significantly increased in the plasma of NAFLD patients.

 The skeletal muscle plays a crucial role in the regulation of blood glucose and its insulin sensitivity which is severely impaired in obesity.
-In collaboration with DZD scientists in Düsseldorf, we investigated which changes in gene expression and DNA methylation in skeletal muscle of severely obese people are triggered by bariatric (metabolic) surgery.
+In collaboration with DZD colleagues in Düsseldorf, we investigated which changes in gene expression and DNA methylation in skeletal muscle of severely obese people are triggered by bariatric (metabolic) surgery.
 Over a period of 2 weeks to 12 months, we observed the expected significant weight loss early on and an improved insulin sensitivity after about 3 months.
 Changes in gene expression that were associated with those of the epigenome were only detectable after 12 months.
 Genes involved in fat metabolism and mitochondrial function were particularly affected.
-Future investigations will clarify to what extent expression and DNA methylation patterns have reached the state of lean people with healthy metabolism after the surgery and which other interventions have similar effects.
+We are currently investigating whether obese individuals with type 2 diabetes show similar changes in expression and DNA methylation patterns after bariatric surgery and to what they have reached the state of lean people with healthy metabolism It is also of great interest which other interventions have similar effects.

 Micro-RNAs (miRNAs) are small non-coding RNAs with a length of 19-24 nucleotides.
 Usually, they inhibit the expression of several genes by complementarily binding to the 3 ’untranslated region (3’-UTR) of the mRNA of target genes and either inhibiting their translation or inducing the degradation of the mRNA.
 In a bioinformatics approach integrating QTL data, transcriptome data and target gene predictions, we screened for single nucleotide polymorphisms (SNPs) that theoretically disrupt the binding sites of miRNAs to target mRNAs and thus influence their expression.
-This screening approach resulted in a significant enrichment of 566 genes that are located in obesity or diabetes QTL, have SNPs in miRNA-mRNA binding sites and are expressed differently in tissues of lean and obese animals.
-Of these genes, 51 carry a conserved miRNA-mRNA binding site in the human genome.
+Of 566 genes that are located in obesity or diabetes QTL, have SNPs in miRNA-mRNA binding sites, 51 carry a conserved miRNA-mRNA binding site in the human genome.
 Results from corresponding knockout mice show that they can actually be linked to impaired metabolism.
 The deletion of 38 of the 51 genes in mice has already been documented and generated phenotypes that can be associated with metabolic disorders.